“The Daughters of Edward Darley Boit” by John Singer Sargent

 “The Daughters of Edward Darley Boit” by John Singer Sargent depicts four young girls, the daughters of Edward Darley Boit, in their family’s Paris apartment.
 Dressed in white pinafores, the most youthful, four-year-old Julia, sits on the floor, eight-year-old Mary Louisa stands at left, and the two oldest, Jane, aged twelve, and Florence, fourteen, stand in the background, partially obscured by shadow.

 The painting’s composition was unusual at the time for a group portrait, both for the varying degrees of prominence given to the figures and for the square shape of the canvas.
 A psychologically compelling painting, it is viewed as reflecting the ambiguities of adolescence.
 The older the girls are more hidden by the dark interior space than the younger girls.
 The youngest has her face fully exposed to the light, and the eldest is shown in a dimly lit profile.
-The girls appear to be retreating from full view with increasing age.
+The older girls appear to be retreating from full view with increasing age.

 Two Girls with Parasols